Kaz-TDS/Solid_Workshop/README.md

 # Tripledot Client Engineering SOLID Workshop

-    Try to do as little work as possible to achive each of the objectives.
+    Try to do as little work as possible to achieve each of the objectives.

 ## Objective 1